Mr. B. Lorenz

 The leather seats were

-designed for Sudanese brass monkeys or Americans.
+designed for Brass Monkeys or Americans.
 They gave no hold and were by far the

 most uncomfortable seats I have experienced outside the cathedral of the Holy Virgin in